Webbgaraget/threewp_broadcast/readme.txt

 I'm not writing a UI for that function when I'll just have to rewrite it when the ticket gets fixed.

+= Slugs =

+Changed slugs (post names) are not updated in the child posts.
+This is a bug in Wordpress.

 = WPAlchemy =

 If you have custom post meta boxes via WPAlchemy, you'll probably need to add the following to the custom field exceptions in the settings: